-The requirements listed above are the minimum for admission to the program.
-Prospective PA students are strongly encouraged to exceed minimum levels of work, especially in relation to grade point average, grades in the prerequisite courses, and scores on the GRE and recommended clinical experience hours.
+The requirements listed above are the minimum for admission to the Program.
+Prospective PA students are strongly encouraged to exceed minimum levels of work, especially in relation to grade point average, grades in the prerequisite courses, scores on the GRE and recommended clinical experience hours.
 The Admissions Committee will select those most qualified for the positions available.
-When selecting applicants for interview, the Committee may take into account any and all aspects of the student's prior educational record and attributes contained within their application.
+When selecting applicants for interview, the Committee may consider any and all aspects of the student's prior educational record and attributes contained within their application.
 These factors include but are not limited to:

 - 1. Grade point averages in the areas listed above. - 2.
-Quality points earned in Biology, Chemistry, and Physics courses. - 3.
+Quality points earned in biology, chemistry, and physics courses. - 3.
 Quality and quantity of direct and indirect patient care experience. - 4.
-GRE test scores. - 5.
-Letters of recommendation. - 6.
-Student essay and expressed goals congruent to the mission of the PA program. - 7.
-Holistic review of challenges, accomplishments and experiences.
+GRE test scores.

+- 5. Letters of recommendation. - 6.
+Student essay and expressed goals congruent to the mission of the PA Program. - 7.
+Holistic review of challenges, accomplishments, and experiences. - 8.
+Scores on the MMI Interviews.